 Improves personal and professional relationships

-You can tap into all of these benefits - for free! - by creating a gratitude habit with these 6 simple steps.
+You can tap into all of these benefits - for free!
+Create your gratitude habit with these 6 simple steps.

 Get as creative as you want!
 Use colored pens, sketches and doodle.
-Maybe you want to include photos, ticket stubs and invitations.
 Whatever feels good.
 It’s your choice!
-Also consider signing up for my 7 Day Happiness Experience, and I'll send you an email a day for 7 days to get your gratitude journal started!
+Sign up for my 7 Day Happiness Experience, and I'll send you a happy email every day for 7 days to get your gratitude journal started!

 3. Thank people.

 When it’s not expected.
 Send a text.
 Make a call.
 Write a recommendation.
-Put a stamp on an old-fashioned card or letter and put it in the mailbox.
+Send an old-school handwritten card or note.
 Make someone’s day!

 4. Look back on your gratitude journal.

 Read your previous journal entries over again.
-Relive experiences on good days or challenging ones, and feel the positive vibes.
-Including specific thoughts.
-Your words will always be there to lift your spirits and reconnect you to your joy.
+Relive the positive gratitudes on good days or challenging ones.
+Your words will be waiting in your journal to lift your spirits and reconnect you to your joy.

 5. No strings attached!

 Random acts of kindness for the heck of it are tremendously fun.
-Learn to accept the thank you with grace and ease.
+Learn to accept heartfelt thank you’s with grace and ease.

-Sharing a sweet experience.
-I told my barre instructor that I loved the color of the shirt she just put on, and how it was the exact color of the dress I hoped to find for my daughter's wedding.
+It was the exact color of the dress I hoped to find for my daughter's wedding.
 The next thing I knew, she handed it to me.
-I thought she was joking, but she shut the door and wouldn't take it back.
+I thought she was joking, but she shut the studio door and wouldn't take it back.
 It felt awkward for me to be on the receiving end.
-I literally took the shirt off of someone’s back!

 Denise is passionate about helping women live their best lives.
 Denise provides coaching for clients living anywhere by phone or Skype, and is available for speaking engagements and workshops.
 Sign up for updates.
 Contact her at email@example.com to learn more about how Denise can partner with you to create the life you dream of.